 The Primrose International Viola Competition® 2021 is open to violists born after December 1, 1991, and who are ready to embark on an international solo career.
 The Competition welcomes applicants of all nationalities, ethnic origins, religions, and genders.

-All applicants must be current members in good standing of the American Viola Society, and are required to submit a nonrefundable (and newly-reduced) application fee of $125 US dollars.
-The application will be available online in March 2021 and due on June 11, 2021 by 11:59 PM Pacific Time.
+All applicants must be current members of, and in good standing with, the American Viola Society, and are required to submit a nonrefundable application fee of $125 US dollars.
+The application will be due on June 11, 2021 at 11:59 PM Pacific Time.
 Applicants invited to the live rounds will be notified on or by July 23, 2021.

 *Maximum length of total combined performance of all three works – 20 minutes*